slaclab/nalms/docs/cli.md

 ```

 ## start-alarm-logger
-Start the alarm logger for a given configuration name and configuration file.
-Configuration name must match that defined in the configuration file.
+Start the alarm logger for a given configuration name.
 This will create an image named `nalms-logger-${CONFIG_NAME}`.
 ```
-$ bash cli/nalms start-alarm-logger config_name config_file
+$ bash cli/nalms start-alarm-logger config_name
 ```

 ## start-alarm-server